How old do you have to be to do a Reverse Mortgage?

 - Interest Rates – Because Proprietary Reverse Mortgages do not have Mortgage insurance they are considered very high risk for the banks that issue them.
 For this reason, interest rates for these loans are currently ranging between 5.9% and 7.2%.
 Comparatively the HECM rates average between 4.5% and 5.1%.

 Proprietary Reverse Mortgages are still very new.
-Because of that I am pretty reserved on recommending them to my client.
-In general, I favor the HECM Reverse Mortgage because of its lower rates which means lower long-term costs.
+Because of that, I am pretty reserved about recommending them to my client.
+In general, I favor the HECM Reverse Mortgage because of its lower rates which mean lower long-term costs.
 But in certain situations and under certain needs the Proprietary Reverse Mortgage could be the better fit for a lot of people.
 My recommendation as always is to work with a qualified Reverse Mortgage Specialist to really explore the pros and cons of doing a Reverse Mortgage and the options of how you structure it.

 Negative Amortization Loans